-The Rapid Electronic Patient Record is a portable wireless vital sign monitor, clinical record and high definition video conferencing solution to allow delivery of first-class health care into remote environments on land, sea and air.
+The Rapid Triage-EPR System is a portable wireless vital sign monitor, clinical record and high definition video conferencing solution to allow delivery of first-class health care into remote environments on land, sea and air.
 The core ‘Raptor’ Android mobile digital platform is easily configurable to the military/civil contingency medical needs including language localisation.
 The platform allows incremental data capture from 3rd party devices throughout the Operational Care Pathway facilitating data transfer between devices and integrated data flow into 3rd party platforms.

 The configurable platform has a low SWaP (1.8Kg) delivering first class healthcare into combat environments for use in tactical field care and prolonged field care scenarios.
 The ‘One Device – Multiple Scenarios’ concept allows the core solution to be configured for the particular mission using a range of wireless and USB connected point of care monitoring devices.
 The platform has the option to include USB ultrasound, videolaryngoscopy and defibrillator.